 The Federal Housing Administration (FHA) insures almost all reverse mortgages through its Home Equity Conversion Mortgage (HECM) program.
 The insurance guarantees that borrowers will have access to funds even if the lender has financial difficulty.
 Through this program lenders are guaranteed that they will be repaid in full when the home is sold.
 Homeowners must attend counseling with a HECM counselor before the loan in order to discuss program eligibility requirements, financial implications and repaying the loan.
 Homeowners can search online for a HECM counselor or call (800) 569-4287 toll-free.

 One thing to consider before applying for a reverse mortgage is how your decision will affect any heirs and any future inheritance of the property that they may have.
 While some children are happy that their parents are able to use the equity in their home in order to remain living in the home, others are resentful and may not even be aware that a reverse mortgage is in place until after the death of the parents.
 How this situation is handled is entirely up to the homeowner.
 It may be a good idea, to make reference to the reverse mortgage in either a will or estate planning document.
-For more information about how a reverse mortgage can affect heirs, take a look at this blog from One Reverse Mortgage.
+For more information about how a reverse mortgage can affect heirs, read this article from the Consumer Financial Protection Bureau.

 As with any other financial decision, before committing to a reverse mortgage it is strongly encouraged that homeowners do in-depth research on the topic.
 AARP, Inc., formerly the American Association of Retired Persons has some general information about reverse mortgages available on their website and homeowners considering a reverse mortgage will want to check out these helpful tips and quick guide both from the National Consumer Law Center.